HomeDev GuideRecipesAPI ReferenceGraphQL

 Use filters to narrow down search results, or use them for database-like queries.

-The Filter method can be used to filter numerical fields in a number of ways.
-Supported numerical types are int, double, float and long as well as their nullable equivalents.
+The Filter method can filter numerical fields in several ways.
+Supported numerical types are int, double, float, long, and their nullable equivalents.
 Below is a list of use cases and examples illustrating the available methods.

 Existence